Private Men's Health GP, Sexual Medicine & Psychosexual Therapy

-I'm Dr Ben Davis — a private GP and men’s health physician in central London, with over 15 years of clinical experience and dual training in men's health medicine and psychosexual therapy.
+I'm Dr Ben Davis — a private men's health GP in central London, with over 15 years of clinical experience and dual training in both men's health and psychosexual therapy.

 I help men understand not just what's happening, but why — and guide them back to feeling like themselves again.